The Elderly Novice Virtual Organist

 1.2.3 Chords on the Organ Compared with the Piano

 There is another issue that arises from the fixed volume per note that applies on the organ.
 On the piano, one can apply much more force to a single note to be played fortissimo than to each note in a big chord involving a fistful of notes.
-Try playing a bunch of notes as hard as possible with one hand, then playing one of the notes with the other hand; you will be surprised at how little force you must apply to balance the multiple notes in the other hand).
+Try playing a bunch of notes as hard as possible with one hand, then playing one of the notes with the other hand; you will be surprised at how little force you must apply to balance the multiple notes in the other hand.
 As the volume of each note is the same on the organ, the volume corresponds directly to the number of notes played at the same time.
-Where individual notes predominate (such as in a fugue), it will frequently be necessary to use a stronger registration than in chordal music.
+Where the music is made up of individual notes (such as in a fugue), it will frequently be necessary to use a stronger registration than in chordal music.

 1.3 Dealing with the Lack of Sustaining Pedal